Featured Items

 officer who commanded multiple companies in Deutschland on the Russian front from early 1941 until January of

 1945 when he was transferred to Hohenstaufen.
-Commanding infantry companies and panzer
+Commanding infantry companies and panzer grenadier

-the Infantry Assault Badge in Bronze, the Army Roll of Honor Clasp-1945 and
+Infantry Assault Badge in Bronze, the Army Roll of Honor Clasp-1945 and the

-the Eastern Front Medal.
+Eastern Front Medal.
 After being wounded four times, Burkhardt was killed

 leading his Hohenstaufen battalion near Sarcestur